 (University of Florida), visiting September-October 2011.

-Dr Barnes (hosted by Stuart Ryder) will be working with AAO staff on understanding star formation within the Milky Way, using infrared observations of known cold, dense gas clumps identified through the CHaMP survey.
+Dr Barnes (hosted by Stuart Ryder) worked with AAO staff on understanding star formation within the Milky Way, using infrared observations of known cold, dense gas clumps identified through the CHaMP survey.

 - Dr Claudio Melo,

 Dr Melo (hosted by Gayandhi De Silva) worked with AAO staff on understanding the origins and formation processes of stellar clusters within the Milky Way.

 Prof. Mould (hosted by Matthew Colless) worked with AAO staff on mapping the dark matter distribution using the 6dFGS.

 - Professor John Peacock,

 Prof. Peacock (hosted by Andrew Hopkins) worked with AAO staff on cosmological measurements from the GAMA survey.

 Dr Spyromilio (hosted by Chris Lidman) worked with AAO staff on measurements of nearby and distant supernovae, as well as various instrumentation projects.

 (University of Washington), visiting 23 July - 31 August 2010.